projectcalico/calico/master/networking/bgp.md

 #### Change AS number for a particular node

-You can configure an AS for a particular node by modifying the node object using calicoctl.
+You can configure an AS for a particular node by modifying the node object using `calicoctl`.
 For example, the following command changes the node named **node-1** to belong to **AS 64514**.

 ```
 calicoctl patch node node-1 -p '{"spec": {"bgp": {“asNumber”: “64513”}}}'